Doctors try a controversial technique to reduce the transplant organ shortage

 Sellers and his team recently agreed to let an NPR reporter and photographers shadow them while they attempted NRP organ recoveries.
 This is believed to be the first time a journalist has done that in the U.S., according to the AOPO.

-"Hope you know how special this is," says Jill Grandes, Tennessee Donor Services’ executive director.
+"Hope you know how special this is," says Jill Grandas, Tennessee Donor Services’ executive director.
 "Because of NRP, we're able to save more lives.
 It's a game changer."

 After death, a pump restores circulation